ansible/ansible-rulebook/README.rst

 Installation
 ============

-Head over to the `Installation`_ page for details on how to install *ansible-rulebook*.
+Head over to the :doc:`installation` page for details on how to install *ansible-rulebook*.
 Once installed, continue with the **Getting started** section below to begin writing your first rulesets.

-.. _Installation: docs/installation.rst

 ===============
 Getting started